CodyNault/WhatTheVax/README.md

 ### How to Contribute

+We are hosting this site on github.
+This way anyone with moderate technical skill can contribute what tips they have found for registering for covid vaccines in their county.
 Using a github account submit a pull request https://guides.github.com/activities/forking/ to the project https://github.com/CodyNault/WhatTheVax If you dont know what any of this means, ask a programmer or techy friend and they should be able to help.